cs480x-22c/a2-DataVis-5Ways/README.md

 For the design achievement I was able to make a accurate graph for all five different types of data visualization softwares I used.
 There were a few design achievements that I accomplished which I thought were important to have:

 - I was able to recreate all of the graphs from the original one given.
-Specifically
+Specifically I followed the pre-made picture as closely as possible to follow the design requriement.

 - In all of my graphs I was able to replicate the colors that were given.
 I was able to do this with this tool I found online called image color picker which get the HEX and RGBA value at a specfic value in the image.
 I used a website called: https://imagecolorpicker.com/en to get the hex and rgb values of the sample cars graph that was given.
 This was able to get me the values for the colors which are: